How Does Real Estate Commission Work? Your Complete Guide

 🚧 Changes in compensation models

-As part of the settlement agreement, agents are prohibited from offering set commissions on the Multiple Listing Services (MLS).
+As part of the settlement agreement, agents are prohibited from offering set commissions on the multiple listing services.
 The agent will instead enter into a buyer’s agency agreement with the buyer.

 This will disrupt the status quo and open the door to negotiation outside the MLS.
-With increased commission negotiation, alternative commission models may begin to emerge.
-This could result in a flat fee, the introduction of hourly rates, or a negotiation of the 6% split.
+With increased commission negotiation, alternative commission models may emerge.
+This could result in a flat fee, introducing hourly rates, or negotiating the 6% split.

 You also get peace of mind that your deal is being handled professionally, which avoids unexpected hiccups throughout the buying and selling process.